1. When and where is the next sitting of the MRII Examination?

 6. How are the papers divided?

-Paper One – Two Hours Duration – 150 Multiple Choice Questions (MCQ’s)
+Paper One – 150 Multiple Choice Questions (MCQ’s), two main sections:

-Section 2: Introductory Anatomy, Physiology, Pharmacology and Bacteriology (70-80 questions)
+Section 2: Introductory Anatomy, Physiology, Pharmacology, BioPharmacology, Immunology and Microbiology (80 questions).

 Basic anatomy and physiology: